Save the Earth while geocaching?

-In 2017, geocachers around the globe will gather together during the weeks of April 22-30 and September 23– October 1 to pick up trash, remove invasive species, repair trails and more—plus earn a pretty sweet new souvenir.
-If you’ve never hosted a CITO before and you don’t know where to begin, read on!
+In 2018, geocachers around the globe will gather together during the weeks of April 21-29 and September 15-23 to pick up trash, remove invasive species, repair trails and earn a prized CITO souvenir.
+If you’ve never hosted a CITO and you don’t know where to begin, read on!
 Here are 6 steps to get you started.

 Since your CITO event will result in an improvement to a public space, pick an area that’s important to you and/or that needs special attention.
 Make sure you have permission to host the CITO from the local land manager.
 If you are unsure about which location is best, call a local park manager or geocaching organization.
 They can provide assistance and support in selecting the best location.

-At it’s very basic, a CITO event should involve geocachers taking part in an activity that produces an environmental improvement to a park or another cache-friendly place.
-CITO activities have ranged from trash pickups, to tree plantings, to invasive species removals, to trail maintenance.
+A CITO event should involve geocachers taking part in an activity that produces an environmental improvement to a park or another cache-friendly place.
+CITO activities have included trash pickups, tree plantings, invasive species removals, and trail maintenance.
 Need inspiration and direction?
 Talk to the land manager to find out where volunteers are most needed.
 See if there are any local environmental organizations already doing volunteer work, with whom you can partner.
 Call your city’s Parks and Recreation department to find out if any city volunteer initiatives are planned.

-Your CITO event will need to be submitted online at least two weeks before the date of the event.
-Give yourself a bit more time than that to square away any details.
+Your CITO event must be submitted at least two weeks before the date of the event.
+Get your event submitted early and give yourself time to square away any details.

-- Type & Location: Select Cache In, Trash Out as the event type, and enter the coordinates where your event will take place.
+- Type & Location: Select Cache In Trash Out Event as the event type and enter the coordinates where your event will take place.

 - Waypoints (Optional): Is there parking near your event?
 A trailhead you need to find to get to the right spot?
 Let folks know.

-- Description & Summary: Where is the event, what time does it start and end, and what will folks be doing?
+- Event Details and Description: Where is the event, what time does it start and end, and what will folks be doing?
 Is any special type of clothing or gear required?
 Will there be activities suitable for young children, or do you have to be a spring chicken to partake?
 Will there be a lunch break?
 Any safety concerns?
 The more details you can supply, the better.